Annual Percentage Rate (APR) | Definition/ˈany(o͞o)əl pərˈsen(t)ij rāt/

 A fixed APR does not change over time.
-Therefore, when receiving a loan for a long-term purchase, such as a house, fixed APR is more advantageous than variable as the lack of change in monthly payments makes it easier to budget for the future and become financially stable.
+Therefore, when receiving a loan for a long-term purchase, such as a house, a fixed APR is more advantageous than a variable as the lack of change in monthly payments makes it easier to budget for the future and become financially stable.

 A variable APR is tied to the lending rate, also known as the prime rate.
 If the prime interest rate were to rise, the variable rate would also increase and vice versa.
 As interest rates vary over time due to the constant changes in the economy and worldwide operations, they cause a shift in the APR calculations.
 Consequently, the changes in the rate make monthly payments fluctuate.

-This type of APR is more beneficial for short-term loans, such as credit cards or small loans, as the change in prime rate could potentially lower the rate, meaning the value of the monthly payments would be less.
+This type of APR is more beneficial for short-term loans, such as credit cards or small loans, as the change in the prime rate could potentially lower the rate, meaning the value of the monthly payments would be less.